 Review the following close-out items.
 General points are covered to help you safely and efficiently vacate your lab spaces.
 Where needed, more consultation will be provided by RLS.

 - Review your lab space to ensure all hazardous and unknown materials have been identified and no new ones have been created while preparing to vacate the space.
 It is productive to repeat this step of the process because identifying and disposing of “unknowns” is a major cost in laboratory close-outs.

-- Seek assistance from EHS and Departmental Safety Coordinator(s) in planning the safe transfer and disposal of any high hazard materials (violently reactive chemicals, toxic gases, etc.).
+- Seek assistance from RLS and Departmental Safety Coordinator(s) in planning the safe transfer and disposal of any high hazard materials (violently reactive chemicals, toxic gases, etc.).

 - Follow-up on the status of time-critical closeout steps such as radioactive and chemical waste collection, moving of special equipment, posting of your new laboratory for biological or radioactive materials, etc.

 - If you are moving to new lab space, visit that space to ensure that no equipment or materials remain from prior occupants, as necessary.

 - Verify that all modifications in your new space will be completed before your move.
 No laboratory activites should be started until all equipment is in service (Safety Showers, Eyewash Stations, Fire Extinguishers, Fume Hoods/BSCs Certified, etc).